Breast Pumping Schedule: Establishing One That Works for You – BabyBuddha Products

 Clean your pump before first use as well so that it is free of any germs from production or shipping processes.
 Additionally, clean all parts of the pump thoroughly after every use and allow them to dry fully before using them again.

-3. Know How To Properly Store Breast Milk
+3. Know How To Properly Store and Thaw Breast Milk

 Whether you are exclusively pumping or just storing extra breastmilk to create a freezer stash, knowing how to safely store your milk is vital to your pumping journey.
-Improper milk storage can lead to having to discard milk that has spoiled because it is no longer safe for your baby to consume.
+Improper milk storage can lead to having to discard milk that is no longer safe for your baby to consume.

 Knowing how to safely thaw your milk is also critical to protect your child from potential burns in their mouth or throat.
 Keep in mind that if you have a separate caregiver for your child, they should know this information too.

-Now that you have these first steps taken care of, let’s dive into creating your perfect breast-pumping schedule.
+When you have these first steps taken care of, you can dive into creating a pumping schedule that works for you.

-Every mom’s pumping schedule will look a little different based on your needs and your baby’s needs.
-Here are some things to have in mind when creating your breast-pumping schedule.
+Every mom’s pumping schedule will look a little different depending on your and your baby’s needs.
+Here are some things to have in mind when creating your pumping schedule.

 Feeding Style

-Your perfect pumping schedule will depend heavily on your chosen feeding style.
+Your pumping schedule will depend heavily on your chosen feeding style.

-• Exclusively Pumping: If you have decided to be an exclusive pumper, you’ll usually have a pumping session as often as a baby would typically nurse during the day.
-This can be anywhere from eight to 12 times a day.
+Exclusively Pumping: If you have decided to be an exclusive pumper, you’ll usually have a pumping session as often as a baby would typically nurse during the day.
+This can be anywhere from eight to twelve times a day.

-• Combo Feeding: This usually means that you will be both breastfeeding and bottle feeding via pumping.
-This will require less time pumping than exclusive pumping moms, but you could still pump five to six times a day, depending on your milk production and how much your baby eats.
+Combination Feeding: This usually means that you will be both breastfeeding and bottle-feeding.
+This will require less time pumping than exclusive pumping moms, but you may still pump up to five or six times a day, depending on your milk production and how much your baby eats.

-• Primarily Breastfeeding: If you are focusing on a breastfeeding schedule and only want to pump to ensure your breasts are empty, you will typically only pump a few times a day after a nursing session to ensure your breasts are fully empty.
+Primarily Breastfeeding: You may focus on a breastfeeding schedule and only want to pump on occasions you’re separated from your baby or you’re concerned about milk supply fluctuations (like during menstruation).
+In this case, you will typically only pump a few times a day after a nursing session.
 This is a good practice to help prevent clogged ducts and mastitis.

 If you are starting your pumping schedule right after your baby is born, though at this time they need less milk, it is important to pump more often to establish your milk supply.
 However, if you have waited and are starting your pumping schedule when your baby is older to supplement well-established breastfeeding, you may not need to pump as often.